-This simple tutorial shows Ubuntu beginners how to hide the icons of mounted USB drive, disk partition, system volume, or other removable devices from both the Desktop and left Dock panel in Ubuntu 20.10 Groovy Gorilla.
+This simple tutorial shows Ubuntu beginners how to hide the icons of mounted USB drive, disk partition, system volume, or other removable devices from the left Dock panel in Ubuntu 22.04 LTS

-In the default Gnome desktop, when you plug-in a removable device (e.g., USB flash drive) or look through other system volume in the Files (Nautilus file browser), the relevant icons will appear on the left dock panel and the desktop in Ubuntu 20.10.
+In the default Gnome desktop, when you plug-in a removable device (e.g., USB flash drive) or look through other system volume in the Files (Nautilus file browser), the relevant icons will appear on the left dock panel.

 For those don’t like this feature, here’s step by step guide shows how to remove them.

-The left dock is handled by Dash-to-Dock extension.
-Open
+The left dock is handled by the Dash-to-Dock extension.
+It has many hidden options, available to configure via

-terminal via Ctrl+Alt+T and run command to change the setting:
+terminal by pressing Ctrl+Alt+T on keyboard.
+Then run command to change the setting:

 gsettings set org.gnome.shell.extensions.dash-to-dock show-mounts false